You can’t be reminded too many times of what is most important in your life.

 A dear friend came over to my house when my first son was young.
 She brought her daughter over to play.
 Over dinner, I was commenting about how my 16-month son loved to take objects in and out of drawers.
 The same drawer could keep him busy for an hour.
 I watched in fascination.

-Mai said that she was always amazed how children like to experience the same thing over and over.
+My friend said that she was always amazed at how children like to experience the same thing over and over.
 You’d think they’d “get it” after about ten times of the same action.
 Nope.
-1000 times is not too many times to get an action down pat.
-They learn by doing the action over and over.
+1,000 times is not too many times to get an action down pat.

-Again, are you listening?
+Are you listening?

-I thought I’d set the ski resort lift tickets next to the hotel gift cards in my office.
-A trip to Tahoe for skiing had been planned for a month.
+I thought I had set the ski resort lift tickets next to the hotel gift cards in my office.
+A trip to Tahoe for snow skiing had been planned for a month.
 The day before we left I couldn’t find the tickets.
 I began to fling around every single thing in my office, trying to reveal the hiding tickets.

-I kept getting a niggle to call my mate to see if he knew where the tickets were hiding.
+I kept getting a niggle to call my husband to see if he knew where the tickets were hiding.
 My mental mind said that Steve never knows where anything is and that’s why he puts me in charge of organizing all things to do with our home.

 He indeed confirmed the fact that he didn’t know where the tickets were.
 I was bummed out, and he told me not to worry about it.
-He suggested we create a file folder to keep gifts certificates and coupons.
+He suggested we create a file folder to keep gift certificates and coupons.

 Following your Inner Guidance is like following a trail of breadcrumbs.
 One thing leads to the next.
-The result is always delightful.
+And the result is always delightful.